kalixia/Grapi/README.md

 ## Configuration

-There are currently two options available:
+There are currently three options available:

 | Option  | Description
 |---------|------------